-Facebook recently released a new tool for its advertising platform aimed at helping advertisers… Click To Tweet
+Facebook recently released a new tool for its advertising platform aimed at helping advertisers plan their campaigns.
+Click To Tweet

 Below, you can see examples of two versions we created for a campaign.
 In this case, we created a fake campaign plan running in November that targets people 25-55 who are interested in online advertising, social media marketing, or search engine marketing with placement in the Facebook newsfeed.